KitwareMedical/ITKPOCUS/Sonivate/SonivateStream/README.md

 7. 3D Slicer (4.11.2021.02.26 or greater) and OpenIGTLinkIF module installed

 ## Building
+Important Note: The SonivateStream.sln file is only for bootstrapping the MFC project.
+This does not actually build the application.
+CMake must be used with an out-of-source build directory.
 1. Build OpenIGTLink
 2. Configure CMake (assuming you have Git Bash)
 	1. cd WORKSPACE_DIR